KatherineWasmer/glados/README.md

 - Mathematics ♾
 - Data Analysis 🔎

-Since this is an emerging project that I hope to continuously update, all versions will be documented here, with brief descriptions of the new software.
+Since this is an emerging project that I hope to continuously update, all versions will be documented here, with brief descriptions of the new features.

 (November 19, 2024) Version 0.1.0 includes the following functions: